 Global Grants require a minimum project size of \$30,000, and accordingly, a sponsoring club is encouraged to seek assistance and group collaboration from other clubs within the district.

 Only one club can be the lead and that club must be qualified to submit and manage a global grant.

 Clubs wishing to apply for Global Grants must consult with the DG and DRFC before DDF funds will be committed for a Global Grant project.
-District 6860 will match club cash contributions 1:1 with DDF contingent upon the availability of DDF and upon approval by the program year District Governor.
-The District Governor has the discretion to allocate additional DDF for clubs contributing more than \$50,000 in cash, contingent upon availability of DDF.
+District 6860 will match club cash contributions 25 cents to the dollar with DDF contingent upon the availability of DDF and upon approval by the program year District Governor.
+The District Governor has the discretion to allocate additional DDF, contingent upon availability of DDF.

 Requests for DDF in support of global grants must be made in writing to the District Governor and District Rotary Foundation Chair by the Club President.
-Provide a brief description of the project, list partner club(s) name(s) and district number(s), amount of DDF requested, and verification that the clubs has raised funds for a cash contribution to the Annual Fund in the amount of DDF requested for the grant.
+Provide a brief description of the project, list partner club(s) name(s) and district number(s), amount of DDF requested, and verification that the clubs has raised funds for a cash contribution to project.
 If other clubs in D 6860 are contributing cash contributions to the project in support of the DDF request, list the clubs and amounts they are each contributing.